AMXX-pl/knife-skins/README.md

 3. Upload the file to cstrike/addons/amxmodx/plugins.
 4. Put 'knife_skins.amxx' into plugins.ini (preferably plugins-jb.ini, under the jail_api_jailbreak plugin).

+### Adding skins
+1. Open knife_skins.sma
+2. Add your skin to the SkinsData const as in the example in the code.

 ### Optional
 If you want the plugin to be compatibile with jailbreak api, you need to uncomment 16th line.
 Then add forward 'OnFight' to the jail_api_jailbreak plugin; OnFight(status)